 Studio photographers will appreciate that the Fujifilm X-H1 (unlike the A7 III) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the X-H1 and the A7 III are recent models that are part of the current product line-up.
-The A7 III replaced the earlier Sony A7 II, while the X-H1 does not have a direct predecessor.
+The A7 III is a recent model that features in the current product line-up of Sony.
+In contrast, the X-H1 has been discontinued (but can be found pre-owned on ebay).
+There has not been a direct replacement model for the X-H1 from Fujifilm.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Sony websites.

 So how do things add up?
 Is there a clear favorite between the Fujifilm X-H1 and the Sony A7 III?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.